renu-karthikeyan/Renu-Karthikeyan.github.io/_projects/Renu_Joel_DS6306_Project1.md

 ---
 layout: page
 title: Case Study 1: Beers & Breweries for Budweiser
-description: A case study into the beers and breweries dataset for MSDS 6306
+description: A case study into the beers and breweries data set for MSDS 6306
 img: assets/img/Beers.jpeg
 importance: 1
 category: work